Thur 21 Nov, 6pm – 7pm in Art Exchange

 Jeremy Krikler will explore how that great abolitionist movement against slavery and the slave trade – in many ways, the movement that is foundational to ‘human rights’ culture in Britain – enmeshed itself with British imperialism.
 Moreover, by its overwhelming focus on Africans and slaves as victims, it denied them agency, whilst its atrocity literature and imagery can be shown to have had a dehumanizing aspect.

-Followed by Q&A and a drinks reception.
+Our speakers will be followed by time for Q&A and a drinks reception.

 Admission free, all are welcome.